ga-curriculum/building-a-cicd-pipline-with-jenkins-in-docker/add-a-test-stage-to-your-pipeline/README.md

 **Learning Objective:** By the end of this lesson, students will be able to expand their Jenkins pipeline by adding a test stage.

-## Add a Test Stage to Your Pipeline
+## Add a test stage to your pipeline

 Testing is a critical step in the software development lifecycle.
 By automating tests in your pipeline, you: